Summary

 The National Farmers Union (NFU) have made a clear request to Defra that the local nature recovery strategy does not impact farm businesses opportunities to modernise and diversify.

-Local Planning Authorities (LPAs) must have regard to the strategy once published and use it to inform the way they address the National Planning Policy Framework requirement for plans to protect and enhance nature, as part of achieving sustainable development.
+Local Planning Authorities must have regard to the strategy once published and use it to inform the way they address the National Planning Policy Framework requirement for plans to protect and enhance nature, as part of achieving sustainable development.

-As part of government changes to the National Planning Policy Framework, the Ministry of Housing, Communities and Local Government are working with Defra to provide additional guidance on how local nature recovery strategies should be given weight in planning.
+The Ministry of Housing, Communities and Local Government are working with Defra to provide additional guidance on how Local Planning Authorities must have regard to local nature recovery strategies.
 You can read more about how local nature recovery strategies will be delivered on GOV.UK.

 In Dorset, we have planning policy officers from both Dorset Council and BCP Council on our steering group to ensure the strategy joins up with both Local Plans.
+Both Local Plans will include similar policy wording regarding the Dorset local nature recovery strategy.

 Access